Papaya – Fruit of the Angels

 Grab a papaya fruit, remove the skin and seeds and cut it into bite size pieces.
 Eat as it is.

-You can also make delicious Papaya Milk Shake or Papaya Halwa
+You can also make delicious Papaya Milk Shake, Papaya Halwa, Papaya Orange Halwa and Papaya Kesari.

 3 Comments